-- Staff development and prioritising high quality teaching - Developing pupils' metacognitive and self-regulation skills to help them become more independent and improve outcomes. - Responsive, research-based approach to barriers to learning, including; attendance, and gaps in knowledge. - Ensure access to a broad, rich and challenging curriculum and afford pupils with as many extra-curricular and enriching opportunities and experiences as possible. - Continue to prioritise pupils' safety and well-being. - Monitor and track pupils, academically and pastorally, and intervene and support when and where it is needed. - Given the fundamental and foundational importance of reading to not only academic success, but also to quality (and even longevity) of life, continue the commitment to Reading - Continue to improve and develop our transition and careers strategies, (both KS2 to 3 and post-16) to maximise the aspirations and potential of all pupils.
+- Staff development and prioritising high quality teaching - Developing pupils' metacognitive and self-regulation skills to help them become more independent and improve outcomes.
+We do this through our HART programme and our intervention programmes. - Responsive, research-based approach to barriers to learning, including; attendance, and gaps in knowledge. - Ensure access to a broad, rich and challenging curriculum and afford pupils with as many extra-curricular and enriching opportunities and experiences as possible. - Continue to prioritise pupils' safety and well-being. - Monitor and track pupils, academically and pastorally, and intervene and support when and where it is needed. - Given the fundamental and foundational importance of reading to not only academic success, but also to quality (and even longevity) of life, continue the commitment to Reading - Continue to improve and develop our transition and careers strategies, (both KS2 to 3 and post-16) to maximise the aspirations and potential of all pupils.